houzyk/thephilosophicalcode/content/articles/a-tale-of-numbers-and-functions.md

 "predecessor" = N => F => V => N(g => h => h(g(F)))(u => V)(u => u)
 ```

 G. Notice that the Peano Axioms also talks of equality "=".
-We can also represent identity as function as follows:
+We can also represent identity as a function as follows:

 ```
 "=" = V => V